joseeden/joeden/docs/Amazon Web Services/Troubleshooting Notes/002-Expanding-EBS-Volumes.md

 ## Problem

-I've recentlly hit a wall in one of my lab sessions on [Backup Recovery Strategies](#backup-recovery-strategies---restore-using-dd) when my server complained about insufficient memory, so I had to expand the root volume from 10G to 50G.
+I've recentlly hit a wall in one of my lab sessions on **Backup Recovery Strategies for Linux** when my server complained about insufficient memory, so I had to expand the root volume from 10G to 50G.
 I made sure that it'll be large enough to hold other packages and installations.

 There is a rich article from the official AWS Documentation on [how to expand EBS Volumes](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/requesting-ebs-volume-modifications.html) whicH I also followed.